Blood-vomiting game: Jōwa's Three Myoshu (三妙手)

-The first two ghost moves, white 2 and 4 in the diagram below, allowed white to ignore black's move at 1 in order to play another move at 6 due to the aji of "a".
+The first two brilliant moves, white 2 and 4 in the diagram below, allowed white to ignore black's move at 1 in order to play another move at 6 due to the aji of "a".

-The third ghost move was an example of bad shape but good move.
-Although forming an empty triangle shape is normally avoided because it is inefficient, the move allowed Jowa to launch a splitting attack that would lead to his victory.
+The third brilliant move was an example of bad shape but good move.
+Although forming an empty triangle shape is normally avoided because it is inefficient, the move allowed Jōwa to launch a splitting attack that would lead to his victory.